Cherry-Labs/Peerage/README.md

 After all the bits in S are set, we save it, and we skip over to the next chunk.
 At the end we are left with howmuchever 32-bit S values.
 We XOR them from number 1 to number n and there, we have our hash value!

+## Parts of the Application

+### Binary Utils

+Binary utils are used across the application for binary needs.
+It contains bit, byte, and word.